 - Will I lose my job if I go to treatment?

-A good first step is to call an addiction helpline so a qualified representative can guide you in selecting a treatment facility based on your specific needs.
+A good first step is to call an addiction helpline like the Find Addiction Rehabs hotline so that a qualified representative can guide you in selecting a treatment facility based on your specific needs.
 Be prepared to inform them about any underlying physical or mental conditions you may have, as this is a critical factor in this process.